davidrhoden/davidrhoden-basic-netlify/pages/rock.md

 ## Shocks & Struts/"The Benny Band"

 Fun band I played drums in with "Benny" (real name Mark) and Kelly Vaughn (now Kelly Vaughn-Kaufmann).
-We just played one show at a miserble club called 169 Bar and it was a disaster.
-The stacks song "I'm Wild" came out of a jam at one of our rehearsals.
+We just played one show at a miserable club called 169 Bar and it was a disaster.
+But the Stacks song "I'm Wild" came out of a jam at one of our rehearsals.

+<audio src="/static/audio/ImWildOriginalDemo.mp3" autobuffer autoloop loop controls></audio>

+(Warning: unfriendly audio!)

 ---